Azure/azure-iot-sdk-c/doc/devbox_setup.md

 ### Building the C SDK with CMake on Windows

-In some cases, you may want to build the SDK locally for development and testing purposes (without using vcpkg manager).
+In some cases, you may want to build the SDK locally for development and testing purposes (without using vcpkg).
 First, take the following steps to generate project files:

 - Open a "Developer Command Prompt for VS2017" or "Developer Command Prompt for VS2019".